How To Find The Waterfalls At Robert H. Treman State Park

 Viewpoint of Lucifer Falls from Rim Trail Overlook

-The best view of Lucifer Falls once you finally summit the steep stone stairs.
-It’s worth the effort.
-Grab your selfies, set up your camera and tripod or just enjoy the views.
+The best view of Lucifer Falls comes into view once you finally summit the steep stone stairs.
+It’s definitely worth the effort!
+So grab a few photos, but them make sure you enjoy the views too.

-You only have a short distance back to the parking lot from here and you’ve completed the surprisingly demanding Gorge and Rim loop hike at Robert H Treman State Park.
+From here, you only have a short distance back to the parking lot and you’ve completed the surprisingly demanding Gorge and Rim loop hike at Robert H Treman State Park.

 Small waterfall in car park of state park near ithaca ny